rfrancesco/markov-chain-monte-carlo/qm/README.md

     - The engine of these simulations
     - Measurements implemented as public functions
     - MCMC algorithms implemented as public functions
+    - With some minor tweaks to the code I will eventually make, it is easily composable to implement parallel algorithms such as Parallel Tempering
   - s1.hpp/cpp: C++ data type implementing the circle group S1
     Features:
     - Double precision